ZinWR/CubeGame/README.md

 ## Game Features

 - 3D Animation Game with Basic Controls
-- 5 Level of Difficulties: Easy, Medium, Hard, Super Hard, Impossible (*Automatic*)
+- 5 Levels of Difficulties: Easy, Medium, Hard, Super Hard, Impossible (*Automatically speed up difficulties when click on the animated cube on the left of the slide-bar*)
 - Different Textures of Cohort Instructors & Members
 - Live Leaderboard
 - Hype Background Music